 Grand Class

-The Grand Class is Princess' largest class of ships.
-Comprised of seven vessels that range from 107,517 to 115,875 gross registered tons, they offer sailings to destinations across the globe, including Alaska, Asia, Australia & New Zealand, the Caribbean, Europe, Hawaii, Japan, the Panama Canal, and even South American & Antarctica.
+The Grand Class is Princess Cruises' largest class of ships.
+Comprised of seven vessels ranging from 107,517 to 115,875 gross registered tons, they offer sailings to destinations across the globe, including Alaska, Asia, Australia & New Zealand, the Caribbean, Europe, Hawaii, Japan, the Panama Canal, and even South American & Antarctica.

 There is a lot of variation between what each ship has to offer.
 Grand Princess, for instance, is the smallest ship in the class and can only carry 2,600 passengers.
 The last Grand Class ship, Ruby Princess, has two more passenger decks than Grand Princess and can hold 480 more guests at double occupancy.